 - Participate in pre- and post- workshop tasks as requested

 - Undertake a minimum of 15 hours of tutoring/demonstrating before registering for Part 2 of the programme.

 - Authenticate your effective practice through:

-- Being observed by a member of the programme team at least once
+- Being observed by a member of the programme team

 - Gathering evaluation feedback from students

 - Complete your assessment portfolio of short teaching reflections (1500 words in total)

 Find out how the PGR route to Advance HE fellowship meets the TALENT Principles.